migsyRMIT/cosc2820-a3-milestone2/README.md

 This is a Flask-based web application for a clothing review system that includes machine learning capabilities for predicting whether a review would recommend a product.
 The system uses FastText embeddings and Logistic Regression for predictions.

+The Python source code and the .mp4 video file can be found in this OneDrive link:

 ## Prerequisites

 - Python 3.8 or higher